cran-task-views/NetworkAnalysis/NetworkAnalysis.md

     According to the latest review this is the largest network-analysis ecosystem in R by number of extensions (see Kanevsky 2016).

-- `r pkg("statnet", priority = "core")`, sometimes used only as `r pkg("sna",
-  priority = "core")` and/or `r pkg("network", priority = "core")` is a more
-  organic family of packages for statistical network analysis built upon common data representations and design choices.
-But there are also 'add-ons', although not as many as in the previous ecosystem.
+- [Statnet](http://statnet.org/) is a suite of R packages for analysis and statistical modeling of networks that forms a core of an ecosystem of packages for statistical network analysis built upon common data representations (particularly the `r pkg("network", priority = "core")` package) and design choices.
+Meta-package `r pkg("statnet", priority = "core")` makes it easy to install the core packages in the suite.

   - *Approach*: The approach in this group of packages is more disaggregated and involves a number of different packages for different purposes.
-Not least, they provide support to the packages in the `r pkg("ergm")` family.
+In particular, whereas `r pkg("igraph")` implements both the data structure and network analysis methods, `r pkg("network")` does not implement network analysis methods but relies on other packages, such as `r pkg("sna", priority = "core")` and the `r pkg("ergm")` family.

-  - *Flexibility*: The packages in `r pkg("statnet")` can be used to analyze (social) network data using both direct assignment and a 'piped' approach.
+  - *Flexibility*: The packages in the Statnet suite can be used to analyze (social) network data using both direct assignment and a 'piped' approach.

   - *Comprehensiveness*: This ecosystem's biggest advantage is that it allows